TousifAhamed/Langsmith-demo/README.md

 # LangSmith Demo

-A comprehensive demonstration of using LangChain with Groq API for various AI applications including simple LLM calls, sequential chains, and RAG (Retrieval-Augmented Generation) implementations.
+A simple demonstration of using LangChain with Groq API for language model interactions.

 ## Description

-This project showcases multiple LangChain implementations:
-- Basic LLM interactions with Groq API
-- Sequential chain processing
-- RAG (Retrieval-Augmented Generation) with PDF documents
-- Vector embeddings using HuggingFace models
-- Integration with LangSmith for tracing and monitoring
+This project demonstrates a basic LLM (Large Language Model) call using LangChain and Groq API.
+It includes a simple chain that processes questions and returns responses.

 ## Features

+- Simple LLM chain using LangChain
-- **Simple LLM Chain**: Basic question-answering using Groq API
+- Integration with Groq API
-- **Sequential Chains**: Multi-step processing workflows
-- **RAG Implementation**: Document-based question answering with PDF support
+- RAG (Retrieval-Augmented Generation) implementations with PDF processing
-- **Free Embeddings**: Using HuggingFace sentence-transformers (no API key required)
-- **Vector Storage**: FAISS for efficient similarity search
-- **LangSmith Integration**: Tracing and monitoring capabilities
-- **Environment Management**: Secure API key handling
+- Intelligent caching system for vector embeddings
+- Agent-based interactions with tools (weather, search)
+- Environment variable management with python-dotenv
+- LangSmith tracing integration
+- Structured prompt templates

 ## Installation